inbo/tutorials/content/tutorials/sql_styleguide/index.md

 * Use TOP 10 (or LIMIT 10 in Postgres) when designing queries with a large resultset (taking a long time to run).
 It saves a lot of time in the design stage.

-* Use 1=1 as the first line of the WHERE clause.
+* Use 1 = 1 as the first line of the WHERE clause.
 This allows you to easily turn on and off all restrictions while designing your query.
-Beware of OR: where 1=1 OR age>50 doesn’t mean that everybody is +50.
+Beware of OR: where 1 = 1 OR age > 50 doesn’t mean that everybody is +50.

     ```